Mothers, sons, and the big city

 But how to find them?
 Here’s one possible approach worth considering.
-It begins with a hypothesis; namely that the largest, most vulnerable populations will live in the places with, (a) the fastest population growth, (b) the largest proportions of young men, and (c) the largest cohorts of young mothers in the population.
+It begins with a hypothesis; namely that the most vulnerable populations will live in the places with, (a) the fastest population growth, (b) the largest proportions of young men, and, (c) the largest cohorts of young mothers.

-The proportion of young men in these ten countries is high and rising.
-By 2030, more than 1 in 5 men will be aged 15 to 24 years in all of these populations, compared to a global average of 15.5%, according to UN estimates.
+The proportion of young men in these twenty countries is already high and rising rapidly.
+By 2030, more than 25% of men will be aged 15 to 24 in all of these populations, compared to a global average of 16%, according to UN estimates.
 As rates of youth unemployment are already high in Sub-Saharan Africa, a critical challenge will be generating paid employment for these large and rising cohorts of young men.

-Children under 14 years will account for more than 4 out every 10 people in these towns and cities in 2030, placing a major burden on the women who are largely responsible for raising them.
-In Niger, children under 14 are forecast to be 48.5% of the population in 2030, while the proportion of children in the other countries range from 43.6% in Mali to 41.1% in Burkina Faso.
-In contrast, just 23.7% of the world’s population will be under 14 years in 2030.
+And children under 15 years will account for more than 40% of people in these towns and cities in 2030, placing a major burden on the women who are largely responsible for raising them.
+In Niger alone, children under 15 are forecast to be 48% of the population by 2030.
+In contrast, just 26% of the world’s population will be under 15 years in 2030.

-Continued high fertility rates of more than 4.3 children per woman in all of these populations (compared to a global average of 2.4) will not only keep women from finishing school and getting paid jobs, but will undermine female political power and public influence.
-Countries that cannot tap their female talent at this scale will forfeit the benefits of female leadership, the so-called “female leadership dividend”.
+Continued high fertility rates of more than 4.5 children per woman in all of these populations (compared to a global average of 2.4) will not only keep women from finishing school and getting paid jobs, but will undermine female political power and public influence.
+Countries that cannot tap their female talent at this scale will forfeit the benefits of female leadership, the so-called “female leadership dividend.”

-This combination of mothers, sons, and the big city has the potential to undermine development in these ten cities and towns, and eight countries, on all of the 17 Sustainable Development Goals (SDGs).
+This combination of “mothers, sons, and the big city” has the potential to undermine development in these cities and towns, and countries, on all of the 17 Sustainable Development Goals (SDGs).
 Absent investments that can mitigate these factors, the risk of cities, countries, and even continents backsliding due to infectious disease outbreaks, urban unrest, and/or climate-induced disasters in these areas is high.

 First, the governments responsible for these highest growth cities and towns need specific development plans that zero in on young male employment and female empowerment.
 The most powerful government economic and social ministries should co-develop these plans so that they simultaneously target the kind of economic growth, job creation, and social development that disproportionately benefits men and women aged 15 to 24.